Ceci007/final-capstone-api/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The objective of this project was to create a tracking App in which a user is presented with a list of things to be measured.
-I used Ruby on Rails for the Back-End API.
+In this app we have users, illness and tracking tables so is an app about health care.

 ![users screenshot](./users_screenshot.png)